microsoft/taco-team-build/README.md

 Module Methods
 -------
 ### configure(config)
-Allows you to programatically configure the Cordova version to use, the location that Cordova libraries should be cached, and the project path.
+Allows you to programmatically configure the Cordova version to use, the location that Cordova libraries should be cached, and the project path.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var build = require('taco-team-build');